TheBoutrosLab/tool-generate-docs/README.md

 ## License

-Author: Nicholas Wiltsie, Chenghao Zhu
+Author: Nicholas Wiltsie, Chenghao Zhu, Yash Patel

 tool-generate-docs is licensed under the GNU General Public License version 2.
 See the file LICENSE.md for the terms of the GNU GPL license.

-Copyright (C) 2024 University of California Los Angeles ("Boutros Lab") All rights reserved.
+Copyright (C) 2026 Sanford Burnham Prebys Medical Discovery Institute ("Boutros Lab") All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.